ajcampbell1333/LBEAST_Unreal/README.md

 <img src="Source/images/LBUS_case.png" width="100%">

 LBUS (the LBEAST Universal Shield) is the suggested motherboard for all small, hidden wireless systems in an LBEAST project.
 It can host ESP32, STM32, or Arduino as its core driver.
-It supports CAN for driving high-current devices (hydraulics, big servo motors, etc.), and Ethernet (with optional power).
+It supports CAN for driving high-current devices (hydraulics, big servo motors, etc.) and Ethernet (with optional power).

 <img src="Source/images/LBUS-alpha-schematic.png" width="100%">